 PyOxidizer ships with its own list of available Python distributions.
-These are constructed via the default\python\distribution() Starlark function.
+These are constructed via the default_python_distribution() Starlark method.
 Under most circumstances, you'll want to use one of these distributions instead of providing your own because these distributions are tested and should have maximum compatibility.